 BA Special Education Generalist

-The undergraduate Generalist program provides an opportunity for a student to complete a four-year program resulting in a Bachelor’s Degree, and leave the university with the necessary coursework to apply for a license to teach special education in Colorado.
-This program is offered fully online, on-campus in Greeley and on the weekends at the Lowry Center in Denver.
-The program is a rich combination of in-class work and field experiences, resulting in a repertoire of skills for working with students who have a variety of learning capabilities, needs, and backgrounds.
+The undergraduate Generalist program provides an opportunity for a student to complete a four-year program resulting in a Bachelor's Degree, and leave the university with the necessary coursework to apply for a license to teach special education in Colorado.
+This program is offered on-campus in Greeley and at the Lowry Center in Denver.
+The program is a rich combination of in-class work and field experiences, resulting in a repertoire of skills for working with students who have a variety of learning capabilities, needs and backgrounds.